jvcalassio/iterated-pd-grid/README.md

 ### Causal hyphotesis studied

 This adapted model was built in order to study if **the increase in the number of cooperating agents reflects in higher scores for cooperating agents**.
-In other words, once cooperation is stabilished in a group of agents, it will be maintained and keep a higher score than neighboring defecting agents, and potentially overthrowing them.
+In other words, in the long term cooperation generates more value to system than defection.
+The more cooperating agents you have, more value will be generated for the system overall.

 ### How to run it